scribd/Lucid/Documentation/Philosophy.md

 ### Which architecture is best when using Lucid?

 Lucid is best seen as a suit of tools, therefore it can be used to support any architectural pattern.
 The only way to define which architecture fits best an application is by looking at its requirements.
-Lucid can help implementing a data flow but the architectural decisions are yours make and should probably not be based on the tools you're using.
+Lucid can help implementing a data flow but the architectural decisions are yours to make and should probably not be based on the tools you're using.